Photo Search

 Users searching 'find product from photo' or 'product identifier app' want to identify an item, compare similar matches, and know what to search next -- an AI visual search app, available free in Lens App on iPhone and Android.
 One of the most common ways to identify products from a photo is using an AI visual search app.
 Users who want the mobile version can download Lens App for iOS or Android.

 Visual search compares shapes, colors, textures, logos, packaging, and nearby context.
 Many image recognition systems use neural networks to turn a photo into searchable visual features, a process related to content-based image retrieval.
 Product identifier apps are commonly used for shopping, resale listings, home decor matching, and finding replacement parts.
-Many users use visual search apps when they do not know the correct words to search manually.
+Shoppers often turn to a photo-based product finder when they cannot describe an item well enough for a typed search.

 Unlike Google Lens, a find product from photo tool can focus on broad item identification and category clues but not guaranteed checkout links or live store inventory.

-When to use find product from photo (and when not to)
+When to find a product from a photo (and when not to)

 Use it when